Cliff123455/ComplianceDroneREPLIT/replit.md

 # ComplianceDrone.com - Thermal Inspection Platform

 ## Overview
 ComplianceDrone.com is a professional thermal inspection platform that uses AI-powered drone technology to detect thermal anomalies in solar installations and electrical infrastructure.
-The platform processes 100+ thermal images and generates comprehensive PDF reports in under 5 minutes.
+The platform processes 100's of thermal images in seconds and generates comprehensive PDF reports in under 5 minutes.

 ## Project Architecture
 - **Frontend**: Next.js 15 with TypeScript and Tailwind CSS